tilde-nlp/tildemt-selector/tildemt-selector/README.md

 ### logout
-The event notifies that the `logout` button has been pressed indicating that the webcomponent's state should be dropped so that the user can authenticate with a different Client ID.
+The event notifies that the `logout` button has been pressed indicating that the web component's state should be dropped so that the user can authenticate with a different Client ID.
 ```JavaScript
 document.getElementById("tildemt").addEventListener("logout", function(){